Policy Learning with Competing Agents

-We describe some of the extensions of our model.
+A number of questions remain open for further research.
 First, our model assumes that the decision maker's policy is fixed over time.
-Dynamic treatment rules, where the policy is time-varying, would be an interesting extension of this work, and would likely require new equilibrium definitions.
-Second, our work considers linear policies because they are relevant to many real-world applications, such as the Chilean college admissions system \citep{santelices2019institution}, but more flexible policies are possible.
-In addition, our model assumes that agents are myopic.
-Future work may consider the case where an agent responds to a history of thresholds $\{ s_{j} \}_{j \in [t-k, t]}$ instead of just $s_{t}$.
+Considering dynamic treatment rules, i.e., where the policy is time-varying, would extend this work and would likely lead to new types of equilibria.
+Second, we here considered linear policies because they are relevant to many real-world applications, such as the Chilean college admissions system \citep{santelices2019institution}; but more flexible policies are possible.
+Third, we here assumed that agents are myopic.
+Future work may consider agents who respond to a history of thresholds $\{ s_{j} \}_{j \in [t-k, t]}$ instead of just $s_{t}$.
 Many models of agent behavior are possible in this case, e.g., an agent could respond to the mean of the thresholds or use the trend of the history to predict the next threshold and respond to the prediction.
-We expect that these different assumptions to yield different dynamics than the ones that we study.
-Also, a technical limitation of our model is that it does not permit an agent's post-effort covariates $X_{i}$ to exactly equal their raw covariates $Z_{i}$.
-For $X_{i}$ to be exactly equal to $Z_{i},$ the cost of covariate modification must be infinite for any deviation from $Z_{i}$.
-For technical convenience, our work only considers cost-functions that are twice-differentiable and lie in an $L^{2}$-space, but we expect that a more general proof strategy can relax these requirements.
+These different assumptions may yield different dynamics than the ones that we study.